The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Belize: Patricia Johnson and Rachael Wilson of Absolute Belize.

 Referred to by locals as “Pine Ridge,” the Mountain Pine Ridge Forest Reserve is renowned for its abundant wildlife, bellowing waterfalls, and idyllic pools.
 Take your picnic to Big Rock Falls in the reserve, where travelers and locals alike make the steep but short descent down wooden stairways to the large pools at the base of this impressive, 150-foot-tall waterfall.
 Launch yourself off the rocky cliff if you dare, enjoy a refreshing swim in the pools, or relax on the banks with a private picnic spread.

 How to spend a lazy Sunday

 Awake to a glorious sunrise over the Caribbean Sea from your beachfront cottage, or the melodious singing of birds outside your jungle villa.
 Sip on freshly made Belizean coffee and have breakfast served in your room by your personal butler.
 If you are staying at a jungle lodge, explore the surrounding area at your own pace: an easy canoe ride on the Macal River, a dip in the waterfalls in the Mountain Pine Ridge, or a hike.
-Nothing has to be planned, you can just go with the flow.
+You don’t have to plan anything, just go with the flow.

 If you’re on Ambergris Caye, cycle the beach or take a golf cart to Estel’s Dine by the Sea, the oldest establishment in San Pedro Town.
 Live music, epic portions of BBQ, build-your-own breakfasts, lobster omelettes, and spicy Bloody Marys are the theme, so plan a long ride beforehand to build up your appetite.
 Then head five miles north to Matachica Resort for a spa treatment.
 If you didn’t overindulge at Estel’s, the tequila fish tacos and coconut mojitos at Matachica’s Mambo Restaurant are outstanding.